EricMFischer/Eloquent-JavaScript/README.md

 # Eloquent JavaScript

-As I peruse this excellent book for JavaScript, I'll post solutions to the problems.
-I have explanations for the problems as well.
+This is an excellent resource for learning JavaScript, and I've posted my solutions and explanations for the problems.